mattiagaggi/outreach_agentic_llm/README.md

 ## Next steps

 - More information should be used to draft the email.  see the TODOs in the main.py file.
+Without this I would not do a proper evaluation as we need this info.

-- Perplexity can be used to parse for features, like the style maybe should be extracted with perplexity.
+- Perplexity can be used to parse for the missing info that we need, like the style, the problem statement etc maybe should be extracted with perplexity.

 - Obvious personalization based on a shallow information is not good we should dig deeper.